Ringleader ASGD: The First Asynchronous SGD with Optimal Time Complexity under Data Heterogeneity: Problem Setup

 We first focus on the case where workers have constant computation speeds, as this setting is more intuitive and serves as a foundational model for understanding the dynamics of asynchronous distributed optimization.
 The extension to arbitrary computation times is presented in \Cref{sec:arbitrary_time}.

 Following the \textit{fixed computation model} \citep{mishchenko2022asynchronous}, we formalize:

 We assume communication is infinitely fast (taking $0$ seconds), both from workers to the server and from the server to workers\footnote{ Alternatively, one could define $\tau_i$ as the time required for a worker to both compute a gradient and communicate it to the server, while keeping server-to-worker communication infinitely fast.
 Our upper bounds would still hold under this formulation, but the lower bounds would no longer apply, so we use the simpler model.}.
 This is a modeling choice---arguably the simplest one---and has been the standard assumption in prior work \citep{mishchenko2022asynchronous, koloskova2022sharper, tyurin2024optimal, maranjyan2025ringmaster}, even if not always stated explicitly.
+We further discuss the motivation and limitations of this abstraction in \Cref{sec:communication_limitations}.
 A related study by \citet{tyurin2024shadowheart} considers the case where communication is non-negligible and proposes techniques to address it.

 Finally, we denote by $\tauavg \eqdef \tfrac{1}{n}\sum_{i=1}^n \tau_i$ the average computation time across all workers.